FREQUENTLY ASKED QUESTIONS

 Q: How can I get a referral to a therapist/psychologist?

-A: LCL works closely with DOR and Associates (Delivering Organizational Results) to provide consistent, high quality professional assessments covering the full range of behavioral health problems.
-Based on the DOR counselor’s assessment, you will receive an appropriate referral to a therapist or psychologist best suited to deal with your problem.
+A: LCL works closely with Sand Creek to provide consistent, high quality professional assessments covering the full range of behavioral health problems.
+Based on the Sand Creek counselor’s assessment, you will receive an appropriate referral to a therapist or psychologist best suited to deal with your problem.
 Call LCL at 651-646-5590 or 1-866-525-6466 to learn more or to set up an appointment for an assessment.

 Q: How does LCL work?

 A: LCL offers peer and professional support throughout the state of Minnesota on any issue that causes stress or distress to lawyers, judges, law students and immediate family members.
 LCL is funded by donations from individuals and law firms and from grants.
 The most sizeable grant is based on lawyer license fees and is under the auspices of the Minnesota Supreme Court.
-LCL currently has three full-time and one part-time staff members as well as over three hundred volunteer members, many of whom offer peer support and help LCL in other ways.
-DOR and Associates contracts with LCL to provide 24-hour crisis telephone counseling, assessments, short-term counseling, and referrals to appropriate care providers.
-LCL’s CLEs and other educational seminars are presented by lawyer members and LCL staff, who also assist with interventions, personal and organizational consultations, and policy efforts to create more supportive structures within the legal systems and law schools.
+LCL has four full-time staff members as well as over three hundred volunteer members, many of whom offer peer support and help LCL in other ways.
+LCL contracts with Sand Creek to provide 24-hour crisis telephone counseling, assessments, short-term counseling, and referrals to appropriate care providers.
+CLEs and other educational seminars are presented by lawyer members and LCL staff, who also assist with interventions, personal and organizational consultations, and policy efforts to create more supportive structures within the legal systems and law schools.

 Q: Who do I talk to about the possibility of a chemical dependency/mental health problem?